 The Company's NBDS-derived fibroblast therapy, which it refers to as RCS-01, provides a promising platform to treat intrinsically and extrinsically aged/damaged skin by providing UV-naïve collagen-producing fibroblast cells directly to the affected area.
 The Company's unique manufacturing technology allows for isolation of fibroblasts derived from anagen-hair follicle mesenchymal tissues, which elicit more efficient replication potential in culture.

 Additionally, the Company's proprietary culture procedures potentiate these cells to maintain plasticity, allowing the cells to adapt to the microenvironment and respond to the mechanical or surrounding stimuli after injection, leading to robust production of type I collagen and elastin and their proper alignment within the tissue.

-On February 23, 2015, the Company filed a clinical trial application to the German Competent Authority, the Paul-Ehrlich-Institute, requesting clearance to initiate a Phase 1 clinical trial for the use of RCS-01 to treat patient's suffering from aged and UV-damaged skin.
-This trial will be a randomized, double-blind, placebo controlled study of intradermal injections of RCS-01 designed to assess local safety as well as systemic safety.
-In addition, quantitative analysis of skin gaining-related bio-markers will be conducted along with histopathological assessment of treatment sites to determine structural changes.
+On September 1, 2015, the Company announced it had received clearance from the German Competent Authority, the Paul-Ehrlich-Institute, to initiate a Pha se 1 clinical t rial to investigate the potential safety and efficacy of injecting RCS-01 into subjects with aged or UV-damaged skin.
+This trial is a ran domized, double-blind, placebo controlled study of intradermal injections of RCS-01 designed to assess local safety as well as systemic safety.
+In addition, quantitative analysis of skin gaining-related bio-markers is being conducted along with histopathological assessment of treatment sites to determine structural changes.